How to Get Superhuman in Blox Fruits

 Players earn lots of Beli while playing Blox Fruits, making it less of a concern than Mastery.
 Here, you’ll find some helpful tips for farming Mastery quickly.

-If you have a private server, you can set up an autoclicker or macro, so you attack enemies without manual input.
+If you have a private server, you can set up an autoclicker or macro so that you attack enemies without manual input.
 This method is only possible on PC, as macros don’t exist for other platforms or are difficult to program.

 Place yourself near some enemies and let them come to you.
 With the help of the autoclicker, you’ll kill anything that rushes forward to attack you.

-Another method that involves AFK farming like above also has players killing bosses.
+Another method that involves AFK farming has players killing bosses.
 Go ahead and set two alarms.
 One will be for half an hour from starting time.
 The other will be an hour and a half away.

 When the first alarm rings, regain control of your character and fight every boss you can find.
 After this, set another timer for 30 minutes and go back to AFK farming, and then kill the bosses again when that one rings.